dustinhh/dustinhh.github.io/_pages/about.md

 social: true
 ---

-I'm a Ph.D. candidate in economics at the University of Utah.
+I'm currently a Visiting Assistant Professor in the Department of Economics at Franklin and Marshall College where I teach Principles of Economics, Intermediate Macroeconomics, and Econometrics.
 My research interests include financial macroeconomics, business cycles, financial stability, and monetary theory.